-Today, I’d like to share with you how to get started to simplify your home that’ll make things a lot simpler and make your life easier.
+Today, I’m going to share some tips and tricks on simplifying your home, which will make things a lot simpler and make your life easier.

-Finally, I realized I just have too much stuff.
-Yes!
-Too much and I don’t have spaces for them.
-No matter I’ve a ton of storage containers, I didn’t feel they fit it in my small townhouse.
-When I look around my house, I didn’t feel good.
+Finally, I realized I just got too much stuff and not enough space for them.
+Even though I bought a ton of storage containers, I didn’t feel that they would fit in my space.
+My home still looked cluttered.

-So, I’ve decided to purge all the stuff that I don’t use or love anymore.
+So, I decided to get started decluttering the entire house and only keep things I truly need, use or love.
 I donated the clothes even though they were expensive when I bought them.
 I gave away a lot of books and duplicate kitchen gadgets to friends.
-I dumped all the love letters from my ex-boyfriend.

-If you want to simplify your home, I encourage you to de-clutter first.
-Get rid of those stuff that you don’t use or love, you’ll then realize what kind of storage supplies you want and how many you need to buy.
-You’ll know what would fit it your space that you love.
+If you want to simplify your home, I encourage you to declutter first, organize second.
+Get rid of the things that you don’t use or love anymore, you’ll then realize how many and what kind of storage containers you actually need to organize your stuff.

 2. The 2 Minute Rule

-Instead of accumulating your mails, just open and sort through them.
-Hang up your jacket and put your dirty clothes in the laundry hamper when you back home.
-All these things just can be done in a minute.
+You can apply the 2-minute rule to any of your new habits.
+Instead of accumulating your mail, just open and sort through them.
+Hang up your jacket and put your dirty clothes in the laundry hamper once you come home.
+All these things can be done in a minute or less.

-It’s very easy for us to get out something.
-But we’re not always like to put it back immediately.
-Once we implement the 2-minute rule at our home, our house became less clutter and more organized.
+It’s very easy for us to get out something but less likely to put it back immediately.
+Once we implement the 2-minute rule at our home, it became less cluttered and more organized.

 3. Clean as you Go

-Wipe down your stove after each use.
-Wipe down the spills, your countertops and clean up the dining area immediately after dinner.
+Wipe down your countertop and stove after each use.
+Clean up spills immediately.
 Empty your garbage daily.
 All these cleaning habits help to simplify your home and save you time.

 4. Get Everyone Involved